florianfesti/boxes/documentation/src/api_architecture.rst

 Generators
 ..........

-A (box) generator is an sub class of boxes.Boxes.
+A (box) generator is an subclass of boxes.Boxes.
 It generates one drawing.
-The sub classes over load .__init__() to set their parameters and implement .render() that does the actual drawing.
+The subclasses over load .__init__() to set their parameters and implement .render() that does the actual drawing.

 Generators are found in ``boxes/generators/``.
 They are included into